 - Lockdown one-off top up grants for closed retail, hospitality and leisure businesses was announced on 5 January 2021 until Spring 2021 as follows: £4,000 for businesses with a rateable value of £15,000 or under, £6,000 for businesses with a rateable value between £15,000 and £51,000, £9,000 for businesses with a rateable value of over £51,000.
 Businesses which are legally required to close, and which cannot operate effectively remotely are eligible for the grant.

-- Local Restrictions Support Grants (open and closed) apply to businesses closing or with reduced services due to temporary local restrictions.
-These covered local Tier 2, 3 or 4 restrictions.
-Eligibility is dependent on business rates, and the ‘closed’ grant requires closure for at least 14 days because of the restrictions.
+- Local Restrictions Support Grants (open and closed) apply to businesses closing or with reduced services due to temporary local restrictions during the previous Tier 2, 3 or 4 restrictions.
+Eligibility was dependent on business rates, and the ‘closed’ grant requires closure for at least 14 days because of the restrictions.
 Businesses unable to provide usual in-person customer service are also covered, for example pubs and restaurants that could provide a takeaway-only service.
 Eligible businesses were expected to include hospitality, hotel, bed & breakfast and leisure businesses.
 Grants vary depending on whether the business could remain open or closed completely and included cash grants ranging from of £667 to £1,500 for each 14-day period the business is closed.

 - The Additional Restrictions Grant provides local councils with grant funding to support closed businesses that do not directly pay business rates as well as businesses that do not have to close but which are impacted.
 Again, this was aimed at businesses which supply the retail, hospitality, and leisure sectors and those which do not pay business rates.